The World’s Largest Sculpture

 Completion of Crazy Horse Monument

 Perhaps the most common question asked is, “When will Crazy Horse Monument be finished?”
 No one is really sure.
 The blasting continues and the memorial is a work in progress, dependent upon donations and private funding only.
-Although the US Government has offered to help fund the construction of the Chief Crazy Horse Monument on several occasions, artist and sculptor Korczak Ziokowski and his successors have politely declined.
+Although the US Government has offered to help fund the construction of the Chief Crazy Horse Monument on several occasions, artist and sculptor Korczak Ziolkowski and his successors have politely declined.